 Massachusetts disability benefits

+Important: We updated this article in August 2023 to make sure all info below is both current and correct.
 Anyone unable to work due to health problems in this state may apply for Massachusetts disability benefits.
 But which program should you file an application with first?
-And how many ways are there for disabled people to get financial help in Massachusetts?
+And how many ways are there to get financial help in Massachusetts?
 We’ll explain everything you need to know below.

 Tips to Maximize Your Massachusetts Disability Payments

-There are actually three different Massachusetts disability programs that may provide monthly benefit payments.
+There are actually three different Massachusetts disability programs that provide monthly payments.
 However, you cannot get money from all three at the same time.
-So, read each section below to figure out which program’s requirements you can meet most easily before you apply.
-Most Massachusetts disability applicants should file claims in the following order:
+So, read each section below to figure out which one best fits what you need before you apply.
+Most people should file their Massachusetts disability applications in the following order:

 1. Social Security Disability Insurance (SSDI)